FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 </details>
 </blockquote>

 To be fair, we are abusing formats a bit.
 For article compatibility, the above video is in an 8-bit format highly compressed format, whereas this is usually done on 10-bit footage.
 But what about LUT size?
 Isn't 32³px small for for filmic color correction?
-Surprisingly, most LUTs are only 33³px in size, like the official "[V-Log to V-709 3D-LUT](https://na.panasonic.com/us/resource-center/v-log-v-709-3d-lut)" LUT.
+Surprisingly, most LUTs are only 33³px in size, like the official "[V-Log to V-709 3D-LUT](https://na.panasonic.com/us/resource-center/v-log-v-709-3d-lut)".
 The Panasonic in-camera monitoring LUTs, only use 17³px, even on Panasonic's 5-digit dollar cinema cameras.
 So even for cinema use, this seems to be ample.

 ## Other uses